chunqiuyiyu/bing-chat-prompt-keywords/README.md

 > output the result only emoji

 ## P
-`photograph`: describe a beautiful photograph of image. can be used with `draw` keyword to get better image results.
+`photograph`: use this keyword with `draw` keyword to get better image results.
-> dog ;photograph
+> Describe a beautiful photograph of dog

 ## Q